Quantum criticality in the nonunitary dynamics of $(2+1)$-dimensional free fermions: Possible finite-size scaling form of the quantum correlations in the nonunitary steady state

-In this section, we propose a possible finite-size scaling form of quantum correlations in the steady state of the non-unitary random dynamics of $(2+1)$d free fermions.
-The basic idea is to extend the known results of $(1+1)$d case into higher dimension.
-In $(1+1)$d, it has been found that the mixed non-unitary dynamics is described by CFT, where the two-point correlation functions have exact form
+In this appendix, we propose a possible finite-size scaling form of quantum correlations in the steady state of the nonunitary random dynamics of $(2+1)$D free fermions.
+The basic idea is to extend the known results of $(1+1)$D case into higher dimension.
+In $(1+1)$D, it has been found that the mixed nonunitary dynamics is described by CFT, where the two-point correlation functions have the exact form

-Although the exact form in $(2+1)$d case is unknown (even the existence of the conformal symmetry cannot be confirmed), there are still notable facts that lead to a direct extension of the scaling form obtained in $(1+1)$d.
+Although the exact form in the $(2+1)$D case is unknown (even the existence of the conformal symmetry cannot be confirmed), there are still notable facts that lead to a direct extension of the scaling form obtained in $(1+1)$D:

-1. Numerically we find that the entanglement entropy of a $L_A \times A$ strip-like subsystem in a $L \times L$ finite periodic system scales as $S \propto \ln \sin \frac{\pi L_A}{L}$, akin to the result of cutting a single interval in $(1+1)$d.
+1. Numerically we find that the entanglement entropy of a $L_A \times A$ strip-like subsystem in a $L \times L$ finite periodic system scales as $S \propto \ln \sin \frac{\pi L_A}{L}$, akin to the result of cutting a single interval in $(1+1)$D.

-2. The mutual information between two narrow strips in $(2+1)$d scales as $I({\rm{strips}}) \propto 1/r^2$, similar to the squared two-point correlation function in $(1+1)$d.
+2. The mutual information between two narrow strips in $(2+1)$D scales as $I({\rm{strips}}) \propto 1/r^2$, similar to the squared two-point correlation function in $(1+1)$D.

 3. The form in Eq.~\ref{eq:C_scaling} satisfies the boundary condition and gives expected power-law scaling $I(r) \propto r^{-a}$ at the limit $r \ll L$.